Battle of Nawzad: Escalation of fighting

 In the spring of 2006, as part of the stage three expansion of the ISAF mandate to cover the southern provinces of Afghanistan, a contingent of British troops was deployed to Helmand.
 At the same time, while most United States military attention was focused on Iraq, the insurgency stepped up in the south.
 The governor of Helmand province, Mohammad Daoud, urged the British commander Brigadier Ed Butler, to defend government positions in Nawzad and Musa Qala, that had come under attack by Taliban insurgents.
 Butler was at first reluctant to see his small force tied down to fixed positions in remote outstations, but when Daoud threatened to resign over the issue, he relented, and dispatched a small force to protect Nawzad.

 During the campaign in 2006, the town began to sustain damage and aid workers fled.
-By 2007, fighting had escalated between Taliban insurgents and contingents of British and Gurkha forces and prompted almost all of the 35,000 residents to flee.
+By 2007, fighting had escalated between Taliban insurgents and contingents of the 2nd Battalion The Royal Regiment Of Fusiliers prompted almost all of the 35,000 residents to flee.
 British soldiers of the ISAF force stationed in the village, gave the town the nickname of "Apocalypse Now Zad" in light of the heavy fighting they faced in late 2006 and early 2007, in reference to the Vietnam War film Apocalypse Now.
 A wall of the compound the soldiers were based in had "Welcome to Apocalypse Now Zad" painted on its side.

 In 2008, an Estonian Army peacekeeping force joined the British contingent.
 The two forces conducted numerous operations to push Taliban fighters out of the town.
 Despite their joint efforts however, it was not enough to clear the town of Taliban insurgents and the stalemate continued.

 At this point in time the total British force was estimated to be 82 troops.
 37 from 7 Parachute Regiment Royal Horse Artillery (7 Para RHA), 5 from C Battery 3 RHA, roughly 20 troops from Royal Irish Regiment, and 20 troops from 9 Parachute Squadron Royal Engineers, Royal Logistics Corps, Mortar Fire Controllers from 5th Battalion The Royal Regiment of Scotland and British Medics.
 The troops from 7 Para RHA were sent to replace the 100 Estonian troops (Estcoy-5 Scoutspataljon).
 The 42 troops from F Parachute Battery RHA, 7 Para RHA patrolled the area for about 6 weeks.
 The 42 troops from 7 Para RHA handed over to 200 US Marines and 105 Estonians (Estcoy-5 Scoutspataljon) leaving a troop number of around 340 in the town.